-Call 988 to talk to someone now.
+Call 988 and press 1 to talk to someone now.

 If you’re a Veteran, service member, National Guard or Reserve member, or someone who supports them, we’re ready to help.